NethermindEth/StarknetByExample/src/ch00/basics/syscalls.md

 ```

 The new class code will only be used for future calls to the contract.
 The current transaction containing the `replace_class` syscall will continue to use the old class code.
-(You can explicitly use the new class code by calling `call_contract` after the `replace_class` syscall in the same transaction)
+Note that you can explicitly use the new class code in the same transaction by calling `call_contract` after the `replace_class` syscall.

 #### storage_read